philrmass/epicodus-ruby-week1-independent-project/README.md

 ## Description

-_This project takes a word or phrase and compares it to other words or phrases to check if they are anagrams of each other.
-It also can check if they are antigrams (share no characters)._
+_This project takes two words or phrases and compares them to see if they are anagrams.
+It disregards punctuation and spaces, and does a quick validation on the words.
+It also checks whether they are antigrams (they share no letters), or reports how which letters they have in common._

 This project was created as an independent project for Epicodus, Ruby Course, Week 1

 ## Setup and Installation

 * Clone the project from https://github.com/philrmass/word-compare.git to a local directory
+* In IRB on a terminal, create an instance and check for anagrams with:
-* Create a new instance with **word_compare = WordCompare.new()**
+ * >**word_compare = WordCompare.new()**
-* Check for an anagram with **word_compare.anagram('Antler', 'Rental')**
+ * >**word_compare.anagram("Can't rely on it., "certainly, NOT!!")**
-* To test, run rpsec in the project directory
+* To run the tests go to the project directory in a terminal and enter:
+ * >**rspec**

 ## Support and Contact Details